"Why donating to campaigns is a poor use of your limited resources"

 So, I my priorities for giving to protect our democracy are:

-1) Civil society organizations like OpenSecrets, Internet Archive, ACLU, Freedom of the Press Foundation.
+1) Civil society organizations like OpenSecrets, ACLU, Freedom of the Press Foundation, Internet Archive, Democracy Docket

-2) Grassroots organizations working on voting rights, citizen engagement, empowering people.
+2) Grassroots organizations working on voting rights, citizen engagement, empowering people (see list here).

 P.S.
 The organizations on this list are much LESS LIKELY to be filling your email and text streams with fundraising appeals.
 They generally spend much less of their limited resources bugging potential donors.

 P.P.S.
-Some day I will learn how to format in Ghost.
+Maybe some day I will learn how to format in Ghost.
 Today is not that day.